 As men age, fat tends to gather around the abdomen, the breast area, known as gynecomastia, and the flanks, or “love handles”.
-Liposuction is a way to shape and contour the body, producing dramatic changes in a small amount of time by removing stubborn fatty deposits under the skin.
+Male liposuction is a way to shape and contour the body, producing dramatic changes in a small amount of time by removing stubborn fatty deposits under the skin.
 In men, the most common areas of liposuction are the lower back (love handles), abdomen, chest, and chin.

 Vaser liposuction (ultrasonic) and Smartlipo (laser) are types of liposuction that use heat to liquify the fat prior to removal.
 The heat promotes collagen production and skin tightening.